 Animal management is provided across the City in a number of situations including households, sports fields and facilities, urban parks, bushland reserves (containing over 190 kilometres of tracks and trails - most available for on-lead walking), roads and footpaths.

 Animal management in the City is principally related to dogs, but the Council also has responsibility for managing other animals in the municipal area.
-These include, but are not limited to horses, goats, cows, sheep, pigs, feral cats, and injured wildlife.
+These include, but are not limited to horses, goats, cows, sheep, pigs, and injured wildlife.

-Dog management is undertaken within the Dog Control Act 2000 and the Council's Dog Management Strategy (2008-2013) with the aim of continually facilitating and promoting a harmonious relationship between people, dogs and the environment; and promoting a caring, happy and safe environment for dogs.
+Dog management is undertaken within the Dog Control Act 2000 and the Council's Dog Management Strategy 2014-2018.pdf with the aim of continually facilitating and promoting a harmonious relationship between people, dogs and the environment; and promoting a caring, happy and safe environment for dogs.